Story Spine

 An orange tabby who adopted Rob long before Rob noticed.
 Wears a repurposed Titan tech harness and a self-applied RR badge that's slightly crooked.
 Completely literal, utterly loyal, and always underfoot at the worst possible moment.
 Even the cat slowly learns the theme.

-Fourteen signature scenes that define the emotional architecture of the film.
+Sixteen signature scenes that define the emotional architecture of the film.
 Each works on two levels — adventure for kids, real feeling for parents.

 "Did the city survive?" — Claire